-Its extension is enormous, so in order to give you the best possible orientation, I have elaborated this guide about 10 things to do in Central Park:.
-In general, I recommend that you rent a bike (snow permitting) and spend a few hours getting lost in the lungs of Manhattan.
+Its extension is enormous, so to give you the best possible orientation, I have created this guide about 10 things to do in Central Park.
+In general, I recommend that you rent a bike (snow permitting) and spend a few hours getting lost in Manhattan's world-known park.
 Let's roll!

 Other charming parks: Bryant Park

-If you thought there were no green spaces in New York beyond Central Park, you were wrong.
-Along its long streets and avenues you will find small squares and parks where you will see a large crowd of New Yorkers strolling, doing sports or taking a picnic on a break from work.
-If I have to choose my favorite (after, of course, the obligatory visit to Central Park) is Bryant Park.
+If you thought there were no green spaces in New York aside from Central Park, you were wrong.
+Along its long streets and avenues, you will find small squares and parks where you can see locals strolling, practicing sports or enjoying a picnic on a work break.
+If I had to choose my favorite (after, of course, the obligatory visit to Central Park), this would have to be Bryant Park.

-I recommend you get one of their little tables (they bring them out when the weather is nice) for a picnic with a view, but I tell you more details in my article on 10 things to do in Bryant Park::.
+The best tip I can give you is to get one of the little tables you will find here (they are brought out when the weather is nice) for a picnic with a view.
+Looking for more suggestions?
+Find them here: 10 things to do in Bryant Park.

 8. Tour the High Line Floating Park

 This linear park, built on former railroad tracks, crosses the Chelsea neighborhood with a walkway flanked by floral arrangements and views of the surrounding buildings and the Hudson River to the south.
-Walking along it is a different way of strolling around New York and I recommend you include it in a Chelsea walk.
+Walking along it is a different way of strolling around New York and I recommend you include it in a walk around Chelsea.

-In this article about Guide to the High Line in New York City: I tell you some tips to walk it, where to stop to eat or to contemplate the best views and I give you a proposed itinerary so you don't miss the most important things.
+In this Guide to the High Line in New York City I tell you some tips to better enjoy this visit, such as where to stop to eat or where to get astonishing views.
+Also, you will find an itinerary that you can follow to see the best of High Line.

 What else can you see and do in Manhattan?

-Although it may seem that I am pulling cliché, Times Square is undoubtedly an emblematic place of the city.
-But fortunately, Manhattan holds many other corners (some surprising, others we have seen thousands of times in the movies) that will leave us amazed.
-If you do not know where to start, I leave you a practical guide on the top things to do and see in Manhattan: so you can organize your visit.
+Although this will surprise no one, I'll reinforce the idea that Times Square is one of the most emblematic places in the city.
+But Manhattan is home to many other places (some surprising, others we have seen thousands of times in the movies) that will leave you completely amazed.
+If you're not really sure about where to start, here's a practical guide on the top things to do and see in Manhattan so you can better organize your visit.

-SoHo ("South of Houston Street") used to be an industrial area full of factories, and long before the concept of gentrification existed the neighborhood's charm attracted the great riches that turned its buildings and streets into the birthplace of "industrial chic."
-Today, it's an area full of bars, restaurants and stores on the site of former factories: visit if you love exposed brick walls, exposed pipes and iron architecture.
+SoHo ("South of Houston Street") used to be an industrial area full of factories, and long before the concept of gentrification even existed the neighborhood's charm attracted great fortunes that turned its buildings and streets into the birthplace of "industrial chic".
+Today, it's an area full of bars, restaurants, and stores where factories used to be: visiting SoHo is a must if you love exposed brick walls, exposed pipes, and iron-based architecture.

 Along Fifth Avenue

-Fifth Avenue is the street of luxury in New York, where you'll see the city's most opulent residential buildings, the headquarters of some of the world's most prestigious jewelry and fashion brands, and a battery of museums including the Guggenheim and the Metropolitan Museum of Art.
+Fifth Avenue is a synonym of luxury in New York: here you'll see the city's most opulent residential buildings, the headquarters of some of the world's most prestigious jewelry and fashion brands, and a battery of museums including the Guggenheim and the Metropolitan Museum of Art.

 Visit New York's Best Outlet Store